Sanuki357/Regalis-s-SCP-CB-Assets-for-Arma-3/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report an issue with PROJ_TEMPL
+about: Report an issue with RSCPCB

 ---